 As you know, I keep looking for simple solutions for organizing my digital pictures.
 Recently I had the opportunity to chat with Andrea D’Intino about his company’s product called Tabbles.
 Tabbles provides an innovative approach to organizing all the files on your computer, not only your pictures.
 I’m hoping to be able to provide a full review of this product, but for now you can read my interview with Andrea where he describes his own company’s product.

-If you have been using image keywords or tags for a while, the topic of managing your keywords is very relevant.
+If you have been using image tags for a while, the topic of managing your keywords is very relevant.
 If you’re new however, to image keywords, then this topic might not seem necessary, at least not now.
 However, after applying keywords to your images without any strategy, you will end up having a pile of keywords that you can’t sort out.
 Just like folders can become unusable if not named and organized correctly, keywords too can become unusable if not maintained properly.
 In order to avoid this problem you need to create efficient keywords, or in other words, you need a controlled vocabulary.
 But how do you create a controlled vocabulary?

 Why is organizing digital pictures so challenging and confusing ?
 Is there something fundamentally wrong with the way I’m organizing my pictures?
 Well, these might be some of the questions you may be asking yourself.
 This page is a shortcut to an important series of articles I have written.
 This series deals with explaining the fundamental issues that all digital photographers face when they try to organize their pictures.
 Well, read these articles to find out…and let me know what you think.